pyranges/pyranges/README.md

 * Subtraction operation
 * Allow writing to different UCSC genome-browser compatible formats such as bigwig, bedgraph, histograms, colored bed etc
-* Look at GRanges/bedtools for more inspiration
+* Look at PyRanges/bedtools for more inspiration
 * Add visualization capabilites?
 * Enable annotation with featurefetch?
-* Add dtypes to GRanges-header?
+* Add dtypes to PyRanges-header?
 * Find sequences of ranges with pyfaidx

 ```
-from pyranges import GRanges
+from pyranges import PyRanges

 import pandas as pd
 from io import StringIO